Skip to main content

 ⚠️ You must pass before you can submit your ILR or citizenship application

-⚠️ If you have an application deadline, factor in time for a retake when booking
+⚠️ If you have an application deadline, factor in time for the 7-day wait and retake

 💡 Most people who fail pass on their second attempt after targeted revision